NikolayTach/solitaire-player/README.md

 A JAR file exists in the main directory of this project.
 A version of the launcher can be run directly from that JAR file.

+NOTES:
+- Only Versions of Java which contain JavaFX can run the JavaFX application (ex: Java 8)
-NOTE: If an error regarding a JSON parsing library occurs, be sure to add the json-jar/json-simple-1.1.1 to the classpath.
+- If an error regarding a JSON parsing library occurs, be sure to add the json-jar/json-simple-1.1.1 to the classpath.